TGAC/COPO-documentation/user-guide/datafile.rst

 .. image:: /images/datafile-sequencing.jpg

-In the **Nucleic Acid Sequencing** stage, the user is required to specify to sequencing technique used.
+In the **Nucleic Acid Sequencing** stage collects information about the sequencing technique used.

 ===============================
 Figshare Description